How to be a Regenetarian

 We grew stronger, more successful and developed spears that enabled us to hunt more effectively.
 This technology enabled us to support six to ten million people on the earth before the Agricultural Revolution.

-Fast forward to ten thousand years ago, the wizards amongst our hunter-gatherer ancestors domesticated grains and animals to achieve greater food security.
+Fast forward to ten thousand years ago, the wizards amongst our hunter-gatherer ancestors domesticated grains and animals to ensure food security.

 This ingenious technology-enabled a step-change in our population growth.
 With constant food availability, we could make more babies, and fewer people died of starvation.

-People like Michael Eades point to the Egyptian mummies with their signs of heart disease, poor bone structure, dental issues as signs of deteriorating nutrition.
-However, they still would have used the animals to help fertilise and work the land, which is incredibly valuable.
+People like Michael Eades point to the Egyptian mummies with their signs of heart disease, poor bone structure and dental issues as signs of deteriorating nutrition.
+However, they still would have used the animals to help fertilise and work the land, which would have been incredibly valuable.

-While effluent from concentrated animal feeding operations is a toxic waste, it’s an invaluable resource in a balanced ecosystem.
-We’re only now understanding the value of the microbes and fermentation in the animals’ gut that goes into the soil, then enters the plant before entering our stomach to keep us healthy.
+While effluent from concentrated animal feeding operations is a toxic waste today, it’s a valuable resource in a balanced ecosystem.
+We’re only now coming to understand the value of the microbes and fermentation in the animals’ gut that goes into the soil, then enters the plant before entering our stomach to keep us healthy.

 The wizards that changed our nutrition!

-The most significant change in our ability to source energy is one you may not have heard of.
-It’s our ability to create synthetic fertiliser using the Haber-Bosch process.
+The most significant change in our ability to source energy is one you may not be aware of.
+That is, our ability to create synthetic fertiliser using the Haber-Bosch process.

 As shown in this chart from Our World in Data, without the creation of synthetic fertilisers, rather than seven and a half billion people on the planet, we would have less than four billion!

 There are many reasons to celebrate this ingenious invention, including the eradication of mass starvation.
-Pretty much everyone living on the planet has benefitted from this technology.
-But it has radically affected the rate that we can impact our environment in our quest for food.
+On the upside, pretty much everyone living on the planet has benefitted from this technology.
+But, it has also radically affected the rate that we can impact our environment in our insatiable quest for food.